 Faculty members curate a unique learning experience each semester, with themes emerging through consultations with community advisors.
 Offerings to-date have included broad topic areas such as The Urban Experience; Health Issues and Ethics; Social Enterprise and Community Sustainable Development; Art and Community; and Nature, Environment, and Society.
-Both traditional university faculty and community partners participate together as teachers and dialogue facilitators.
+Both traditional university faculty and community partners participate together as teachers and dialogue-archive facilitators.

 The program goals for the Semester in Dialogue are to:

 - Model the spirit of concentrated conversation among equals and deep listening that is the essence of dialogue-archive, in an environment encouraging mutual understanding between diverse perspectives; and

 - Inspire students with a sense of civic responsibility while encouraging their passion and commitment to discover who they want to be in the world.